2008 United States presidential election in New Jersey: Analysis

 New Jersey was once one of the most reliably Republican states in the Northeast.
 From 1948 to 1988, it voted Republican in all but two elections: John F. Kennedy in his narrow victory over Richard Nixon in 1960, and Lyndon Johnson's 44-state landslide of 1964.
 However, the brand of Republicanism practiced in New Jersey has historically been a moderate one.
 As the national party tilted more to the right, the state's voters became more friendly to Democrats.
 The state narrowly went for Bill Clinton in 1992 and has voted Democratic in every election since then.
-In all but one election since 1996, the Democrats have carried it by double digits.
+In all but two elections since 1996, the Democrats have carried it by double digits.
 While Republicans remain competitive at the state and local level, at the presidential level New Jersey is now reckoned as part of the solid bloc of blue states in the Northeast.

 Democrats have several structural advantages in New Jersey during presidential elections.
 The northeastern portion, including Newark, Jersey City, Elizabeth and Paterson, contains more than half the state's population and is heavily Democratic.
 The southwestern portion, including Camden, Cherry Hill, and Atlantic City is also heavily Democratic.
 These regions have a total of over 2,000,000 voters between them, making it extremely difficult for a Republican to carry the state.
 For instance, in 2004 George W. Bush held John Kerry to only a 7-point margin of victory, but was completely shut out in the northeast and southwest.
 Additionally, the state is split almost down the middle between the largest and fourth-largest markets in the country, New York City and Philadelphia.
 As a result, statewide races often feature some of the most expensive advertising budgets in the country.

 Unlike in 2004, New Jersey was called for Obama almost as soon as the polls closed.
 Obama dominated the urban areas of the state, winning Essex County by over 50%, Hudson County by 47%, Camden and Mercer counties by 35%.
 Obama also won Somerset County, which had voted Republican in every election from 1968 to 2004.
 Most of the southern portion of the state voted Democratic.
 McCain won most of Northwestern New Jersey, winning in Republican strongholds like Morris County and Sussex County (which McCain won by 21%).
 McCain also won most of the Jersey Shore counties.

 At the same time, incumbent Democratic U.S. Senator Frank Lautenberg was reelected over Republican Dick Zimmer by a 14.08% margin of victory.
 Lautenberg received 56.03% of the total vote while Zimmer took in 41.95%.
 Democrats also picked up a vacant U.S. House seat in New Jersey's 3rd congressional district that was previously held by a Republican; Democrat John Adler defeated Republican Chris Myers by a 3.30% margin of victory.
 Adler received 51.65% of the vote while Myers took in 48.35%.